Emu Aragon, MS, LCMHC, QS, LPC-MHSP, NCC, ACS

 Specialization |

 Emu’s clinical approach is grounded in trauma-informed, relational, and culturally responsive care that honors clients’ lived experiences and innate wisdom.
-He specializes in working with Queer and Transgender individuals, People of Color, neurodivergent clients (including ADHD and autism), and those in monogamous and ethically non-monogamous or polyamorous relationships.
-His work integrates evidence-based approaches such as EMDR, Internal Family Systems, Dialectical Behavior Therapy, Emotional Freedom Technique, and Emotionally Focused Couples Therapy.
-Emu also has specialized experience in autism assessment and support, including administration of the ADOS-2, with an emphasis on strengths-based understanding and advocacy.
+He specializes in treating acute and complex trauma with a range of individuals and communities including first responders,.
+He is especially well-versed in working with Queer and Transgender individuals, People of Color, neurodivergent clients (including ADHD and Autism), and partners navigating ethically non-monogamous or polyamorous relationships.
+His work integrates evidence-based approaches such as EMDR, Internal Family Systems, Dialectical Behavior Therapy, Emotional Freedom Technique, Gottman Method Couples Counseling, and Emotionally Focused Couples Therapy.
+Emu also has specialized experience in Autism assessment and support, including administration of the ADOS-2, with an emphasis on strengths-based understanding and advocacy.

 |